This vignette is a short

 is here defined as any time step with a recorded precipitation higher

-(in mm per timestep).
+than tprecip (in mm per timestep).
 The function then

 filters all time periods following a precipitation event.
 The number of